 - 3. Wastewater pipelines and collection

-- Water treatment facility and pumping
+- 2. Water treatment facility and pumping

 - 4. Wastewater treatment facility and pumping

 The Water Authority's performance in this measure has been below the median range for the past three fiscal years in three of the four asset groups.
 The wastewater treatment performance is within median range because of the significant replacement and rehabilitation program at the wastewater treatment plant.
-Since FY07, the Water Authority increased its capital program spending from \$30 million per year to \$60 million per year, including significant increases in planned rehabilitation spending from \$22 million to \$46 million.
-Beginning in FY15, the utility will add \$3 million each year cumulatively to reach \$30 million in additional funding in the next ten years.
+Since FY07, the Water Authority increased its capital program spending from \$30 million per year to \$60 million per year, including significant increases in planned rehabilitation spending from \$22 million to \$49 million.
+Since FY15, the utility has added \$3 million each year cumulatively to reach an additional \$30 million funding by 2023.

 In FY08, the Water Authority formally established its asset management program and established a Steering Committee to implement the program.
 The Committee's role is to communicate and drive the development and implementation of the asset management program.
 The program is an extensive, well thought out 'Business Model' that helps the Water Authority make better acquisition, operations and maintenance, renewal, and replacement decisions.
 In FY11, the Water Authority completed an Asset Management Plan (AMP) as a part of its asset management program.
 The AMP provides a 30-year projection that allows the Water Authority to budget for renewals and replacements into the future.
 In addition, the Water Authority will begin upgrading its work order system in a manner that supports asset management business objectives.
 Moreover, the Water Authority has incorporated asset management principles and management of risk into ten-year Capital Improvement Plan.
+The Water Authority will continue to develop strategic asset management plans for its critical asset systems.